Xiamen University, Chow Institute

 This motivates the need for tools that help distinguish deterministic from stochastic trends — namely, unit root testing.

-Routine differencing changes the object of analysis by removing low-frequency variation that is often central to macroeconomic questions.
+Differencing restores stationarity, but it removes the low-frequency variation that is often central to macroeconomic questions.

 As a result: